 The statutory (or budgetary) basis of accounting, defined in Massachusetts law, is used to budget and control fiscal operations.
 The statutory basis of accounting is not in conformity with accounting principles generally accepted in the United States of America (GAAP) as defined for governments by the Governmental Accounting Standards Board (GASB).
 In addition, Fiduciary Funds are not included in this presentation.
 The Comptroller's Office will report the Commonwealth's financial position on a GAAP basis in December, in the State's Comprehensive Annual Financial Report (CAFR).
-That report, provides a basis for comparison with other governments, as the accounting rules for the CAFR are the same for all governments, whereas the statutory basis of accounting may differ across states.
+That report provides a basis for comparison with other jurisdictions, as the accounting rules for the CAFR are the same for all governments, whereas the statutory basis of accounting may differ across states.
 There are significant differences between what is contained in the SBFR and what will be presented in the CAFR according to GAAP.
 The major differences are that the CAFR reflects capital assets and depreciation expense, all types of long-term obligations - including debt and pensions - and in the CAFR the financial statements are presented in an all-encompassing, net position and net expense format.

-The Commonwealth's statutory basis of accounting defines the "consolidated net surplus" as the ending "undesignated", or unreserved, balances in specific budgeted funds, that is, those funds subject to the state's annual appropriation process.
-The largest of these budgeted funds are the General Fund, which accounts for approximately 93% of total budgeted fund expenditures, and the Commonwealth Transportation Fund, which accounts for approximately 5% of the total state budgeted fund activity.
-The remaining approximately 2% of budgeted fund activity is comprised of 12 smaller funds, 6 of which by statute are excluded from the consolidated net surplus calculations.
+The Commonwealth's statutory basis of accounting defines the "consolidated net surplus" as the ending "undesignated", or unreserved, balances in specific budgeted funds, that is, those funds subject to the state's annual appropriation process, though by statute several budgeted funds are excluded from the consolidated net surplus calculation.
+In turn, state finance law defines a "balanced budget" as a consolidated net surplus of \$0.
+The largest of the budgeted funds are the

+General Fund, which accounts for approximately 93.5% of total budgeted fund expenditures, and the Commonwealth Transportation Fund, which accounts for approximately 4.9% of total state budgeted fund activity.
+The remaining approximately 1.6% of budgeted fund activity is comprised of 12 smaller funds, 6 of which by statute are excluded from the consolidated net surplus calculations.

-In accordance with Section 12 of Chapter 7A of the Massachusetts General Laws, as amended, the Office of the Comptroller is required to transmit the SBFR by October 31st (but November 2nd this year as October 31st falls on a Saturday).
-However, due to the fact that the final FY15 supplemental budget bill was not enacted and signed into law until November 2, 2015, this SBFR is being transmitted on November 10, 2015 in order to provide sufficient time to accurately incorporate the bill's provisions into this report and have the report reviewed by the Commonwealth's independent auditor.
-The SBFR for the fiscal year ended June 30, 2015 is reviewed, not audited, by KPMG LLP and represents the closing of the Commonwealth's books for the fiscal year.
+In accordance with Section 12 of Chapter 7A of the Massachusetts General Laws, as amended, the Office of the Comptroller is required to transmit the SBFR by October 31st.
+The SBFR for the fiscal year ended June 30, 2016 is reviewed, not audited, by KPMG LLP and represents the closing of the Commonwealth's books for the fiscal year.